g-dolphin/WorldCarbonPricingDatabase/README.md

 In a separate project, it is used in combination with greenhouse gas emissions data to calculate an emissions-weighted average carbon price.
 This project is hosted here: [https://github.com/g-dolphin/ECP](https://github.com/g-dolphin/ECP).

+If this dataset has been useful to you or simply think it's cool, feel free to give it a ⭐!

 ## Dataset
 ### Description